Sarpendon/WindowsGSM.MythofEmpires/README.md

 | `-NoticeLeaveServer=` | Leaving Message | -NoticeLeaveServer=" has left the Server" |
 | `-SaveGameIntervalMinute=` | Server Save Intervall in Minutes | -SaveGameIntervalMinute=10 |

+> [!NOTE]
+>For more Settings use this Spreadsheet: https://docs.google.com/spreadsheets/d/1xTy0iQzI6utIqVBSQ4IIOjIyrAeDzLyYpGUVKbjwudY/edit?usp=sharing

 You can find all other Server Settings in the "PrivateServerTool" and try around for yourself but it seems that not all Settings work or take affect.